latest nhpb_banner 1__compressed2

 Eviction and homeless prevention programs Virginia.

-Agencies in Virginia provide financial help to pay housing costs, such as rent, as well as other services in an effort to prevent homelessness.
+Non-profits and government organizations in Virginia provide financial help to low-income families with an eviction notice.
+There is grant money to help pay housing costs, such as rent, as well as other services in an effort to prevent homelessness.
 Tenants facing eviction will get help as well as homeless people can apply for rapid rehousing.
-Non-profits and the government assist as well low income and struggling families as possible, and find how to get help near you stopping an eviction and rehousing in VA.
+Find how to get help near you stopping an eviction and rehousing in VA.

-The non-profit organizations listed below partner with the federal government as well as Department of Housing and Community Development.
-There is security deposit help for rehousing, free tenants lawyers, and emergency financial assistance to low-income tenants.
+The non-profit organizations listed below partner with the federal government as well as local municipalities as well as Department of Housing and Community Development.
+There is security deposit help for rehousing, free tenants lawyers, and emergency financial assistance to low-income tenants that have a pay or quit or eviction notice.
 The goal is to assist as many low income and families, tenants, and homeowners as possible.

 Emergency financial help to stop evictions in VA

-• Tenants can get help.
-There may be grants issued to pay for back rent, overdue utility bills, or other expenses.
+Tenants with an eviction can get help.
+There may be grants issued to pay for back rent, overdue utility bills, or money to pay other expenses that are past due.
 Counselors work with the client to try to keep them housed.
+All funds from a Virginia rent relief program will be paid directly to the participant’s landlord, creditor or utility provider if past due utility bills are leading to a potential eviction.

 The rapid rehousing services in Virginia will only be offered for apartments or homes that are considered rent reasonable by HUD.
 So the HPP - Homeless Prevention Program will not help with an overpriced home.
 If qualified, there may be assistance to pay for the application fee, security deposit on the new apartment, and/or first month’s rent.
 In some cases, a deposit or connection fee for the electric service will be paid out too.